BrunoRB/_laravel_react_cart/README.md

   - when an anonymous users logs in for the checkout process, we would move the whole cartsession to the databasession.
   - instead of clearing the whole cart, the checkout process would set a "checked_out_at" flag so that we don't lose information.

-- I won't place a lot of focus on the layout
+- I won't be placing a lot of focus on the layout

+## Api

+- `/api/documentation`

 ## Running